LeastAuthority/leastauthority.com/content/LAFS-on-S3.rst

   changed since the last time you ran it.
 It uploads each file that has changed and it creates a directory in Tahoe-LAFS to hold the current "snapshot"—the current version of each of the files.
-You can browse or access old versions just by browsing the old "snapshot" directories.
+You can browse or access old versions just by browsing the old snapshot directories.

 **Where is the data stored?**